evmos/evmos/docs/developers/guides/cosmos_coin_registration.md

     Give a breakdown of the proposal's payload, and explain in layman terms what the proposal will do if it passes.
 Detail precautions taken during contract and proposal formulation, if applicable (including consultations made prior to proposal creation, how contracts were tested, and any third-party reviews).
 Finally, mention the risks involved in the proposal, depending on the direction of IBC Coin and ERC-20.

-Remember to provide links to the relevant [Commonwealth Evmos community](https://commonwealth.im/evmos) discussions concerning your proposal, as well as the [proposal on testnet](#submit-the-proposal-to-the-testnet).
+Remember to provide links to the relevant [Commonwealth Point network community](https://commonwealth.im/evmos) discussions concerning your proposal, as well as the [proposal on testnet](#submit-the-proposal-to-the-testnet).

 ## Submitting the Cosmos Coin Proposal